MonstreX/voyager-site/readme.md

 {!! render_region('content-before') !!}
 ```

-Will render all blocks where this 'content-before' has been set.
+Will render all blocks where this region (group) 'content-before' has been set.
 And the package will check all blocks if they can be rendered - what depends on the setting "URL paths Rules":

 ![URL path rules](/docs/images/regions-path-rules.png)